musicplayer-io/redditmusicplayer/README.md

 # License

-Copyright (C) 2014 Ilias Ismanalijev
+Copyright © 2014 Ilias Ismanalijev

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as